anita16lin/EP-353-Anita_Lin/Final-Project/Final_Deliverables/README.md

 # User Manual
 Welcome to the **C & Csound Granularizer**!
 This is the documentation for this project to guide you through how to use it.
 Hope you enjoy!

+## Quickstart
+To run and compile the main program: gcc -o GG 1GrainDemo_SineFMAudio.c && ./GG && csound -odac -d -O null myScore.csd To run and compile the example composition: gcc -o GG 2Composition.c && ./GG && csound -odac -d -O null myScore.csd Please make sure you have the associated files that come in the /Final_Deliverables folder.

 ## Components of the Program
 ### Files
 This program contains these files:
 1. 1GrainDemo_SineFMAudio.c
+2. 2Composition.c
-2. final-anita.orc
+3. final-anita.orc
-3. GG
+4. GG
-4. hellorcb.aif
+5. hellorcb.aif
-5. myScore.csd
+6. myScore.csd
-6. sing.aif
+7. sing.aif

 **The main program requires all of these associated files to run.**
 You will also need to enable the csound extension in VisualStudioCode and have Csound downloaded on your computer in order to run the program in the terminal.